Airflow 101: Building Your First Workflow¶

 tutorial.py

-in the DAGs folder referenced in your airflow.cfg
+within the dags folder specified in your airflow.cfg

 python ~/airflow/dags/tutorial.py